Compare

 The Solnhofen Limestone of Bavaria has yielded hundreds of Rhamphorhynchus specimens, some preserving soft tissues including wing membranes, throat pouches reminiscent of pelicans, and even stomach contents confirming their piscivorous diet.
 These fossils reveal that the wing membrane attached to the hindlimbs and that the animal was covered in pycnofibers—hair-like structures providing insulation.

-Rhamphorhynchus inhabited a subtropical archipelago environment, soaring over shallow lagoons teeming with small fish and invertebrates.
+Rhamphorhynchus inhabited a subtropical archipelago environment, soaring over shallow lagoons teeming with small fish and .
 It shared this ecosystem with Archaeopteryx, various marine reptiles, and other pterosaurs.
 Growth series studies by Bennett (1995) demonstrated that Rhamphorhynchus underwent significant changes during development, with juveniles possessing proportionally larger heads and shorter wings than adults.
 This pterosaur's exceptional preservation has made it invaluable for understanding pterosaur flight mechanics, ecology, and evolution.

 First described1825